Families Kick Together!

 Family martial arts classes boost confidence, improve fitness, and cement family bonds

-2018 Winter Special - $29.50 for two weeks and a new uniform!
-Be sure to write WINTER SPECIAL in the comment box.
+2019 2 for 1 Special - $29.50 for two weeks and a new uniform AND bring a friend for free!
+Be sure to write BOGO in the comment box.

 by Jeanette Moninger,